-The Top 10 Soft Fabrics You Need in Your Wardrobe
+The Top 10 Soft Fabric You Need in Your Wardrobe

 What is a Soft Fabric?
 Understanding Types of Fabric for Comfort and Quality